AIML-CBS24/gemini-simple/README.md

 └── service_acc_key.json # <- place it here
 ```

-### Setting up your Python environment
+### Setting up your coding environment
+You have three options for setting up your coding environment:
+1. Visual Studio Code (VSC) (recommended) (needs Anaconda/conda installed)
+2. Jupyter Notebook (needs Anaconda/conda installed)
+3. Google Colab (no installation needed)

+#### Option 1: Visual Studio Code
-Now, I'm assuming you have Python and Anaconda/conda installed.
+Now, I'm assuming you have Python, Visual Studio Code, and Anaconda/conda installed.
 If not, go to [python.org](https://www.python.org/downloads/) and download the latest version of Python.
 Then, go to [anaconda.com](https://www.anaconda.com/products/distribution) and download the latest version of Anaconda.
+Finally, go to [code.visualstudio.com](https://code.visualstudio.com/) and download the latest version of Visual Studio Code - *emember to click the _"add to Path" _ option in the installation guide.
 (YouTube is your friend if you need help with the installation - Otherwise ask through Canvas or during the exercise lab)

 Now, open a terminal and navigate to the root of this project.
 Then, run the following commands to create your virtual environment and install the required packages.